 By Tim Fausch, ER Communications

-Filled with joy, the young boy ran out of the classroom, down the stairs and found his father in the school courtyard.
+A young boy ran out of the classroom filled with joy, headed down the stairs and found his father in the school courtyard.
 He held the bag up high like a boy showing off a trophy or a new video game.
 During the next hour, he clutched the bag tightly as though it contained treasure.

 For many kids, these supplies would be met with modest appreciation.
 But here at the Buen Pastor Inglesia Elementary School outside of Quito, Ecuador, they represent valuable gifts that kids will use for school, homework and creative fun.
 Many of the families simply cannot afford school supplies.